Mary Moriarty: Hennepin County Attorney (2022–present)

 On September 1, 2021, Hennepin County Attorney Mike Freeman announced that he would retire at the end of his term after 24 years in the role.
 Moriarty announced the same day that she would explore a campaign for the open Hennepin County Attorney position.
 On September 27, 2021, Moriarty officially declared her candidacy.
 She came out as queer during her campaign.
 Moriarty earned the endorsement of the Minnesota DFL at its convention in Hopkins on May 14, 2022, after two rounds of voting.
 A nonpartisan primary was held on August 9, 2022, with Moriarty and former judge Martha Holton Dimick advancing to the general election.
 On November 8, 2022, Moriarty was elected Hennepin county attorney, defeating Dimick.
 She is the first known LGBT person to serve as the Hennepin County Attorney.

 On November 14, 2022, Moriarty announced that State Representative Cedrick Frazier and law professor Mark Osler would serve as co-chairs of her transition committee.

-In a notable case from March 2023, Moriarty offered controversial plea deals to two 15 and 17 year old brothers charged with second-degree murder after shooting and killing 23 year old Zaria McKeever in Brooklyn Park on the orders of Zaria's ex-boyfriend, 22 year old Erick Haynes.
+In a notable case from March 2023, Moriarty offered plea deals to two 15- and 17-year-old brothers charged with second-degree murder after shooting and killing 23-year-old Zaria McKeever in Brooklyn Park on the orders of Zaria's ex-boyfriend, 22-year-old Erick Haynes.
 The plea deals allowed the defendants to serve 18 to 24 months in a juvenile correctional facility, with probation upon release until the age of 21, in exchange for testifying against Haynes.
-Moriarty's decision was criticized by the family of the murder victim, Attorney General Keith Ellison, Minnesota's largest police association, and community activists, who felt betrayed by what they viewed as lack of accountability for the killers and a miscarriage of justice for survivors.
+Moriarty's decision was criticized by the family of the murder victim, Attorney General Keith Ellison, Minnesota's largest police union, and community activists, who felt betrayed by what they viewed as lack of accountability for the killers and a miscarriage of justice for survivors.
 An Assistant Hennepin County Attorney who had worked on the case for months also voluntarily removed herself from the case in protest.
 Moriarty defended her decision, stating "Our goal is to treat kids like kids," and "We know that kids that age are impressionable, they are impulsive, they're easily manipulated and subjected to peer pressure."
 On April 6, 2023, Governor Tim Walz authorized Ellison to take over the murder case from Moriarty over her objections, despite Ellison previously criticizing the idea of circumventing a county attorney without their permission.

 After the McKeever case, Moriarty has repeatedly come under criticism over perceived leniency in treatment of violent offenders.
-Throughout 2023, Moriarty has been criticized by families of victims and prosecutors in her office over her decisions to offer probation to two 17-year olds charged with murder, a person charged with sexually assaulting a 15-year old girl, a drug dealer charged with murder after knowingly giving fentanyl-laced pills to an overdose victim, a teen who was charged with murder after shooting a driver during a deadly carjacking, and a man charged with sexually assaulting a 9-year old girl.
+Throughout 2023, Moriarty has been criticized by families of victims and prosecutors in her office over her decisions to offer probation to two 17-year-olds charged with murder, a person charged with sexually assaulting a 15-year-old girl, a drug dealer charged with murder after knowingly giving fentanyl-laced pills to an overdose victim, a teen who was charged with murder after shooting a driver during a deadly carjacking, and a man charged with sexually assaulting a nine-year-old girl.
 Some victims' family members have petitioned Ellison to take over cases from Moriarty, as he did in the McKeever case.